Katsarski/northern_tech_git_task/README.md

 3. Introduce the following (example) environment variables
    - GH_EMAIL: boyankatsarski@gmail.com <-- change to your account
-   - GH_TOKEN: PAT OR regular GitHub access token with CRUD operations for the given account
+   - GH_TOKEN: PAT OR regular GitHub access token with CRUD operations for the given account.
+Ideally with full write access for future created repos.
    - GH_USERNAME: Katsarski <-- change to your username

 4. Run: `pytest`